josephquested/lomega/README.md

 So, what are you waiting for?
 Start making that weird little hook shape with your hand, hit those **option + z** keys and never type the words console.log again.

 ##Future features:

-*global Ω variable declaration, so you don't need to import it into every script*

 *colored log support*